skeeto/skeeto.github.com/_posts/2019-09-25-No-PHP-Doesn-t-Have-Closures.markdown

 instead we all had to rely on `bind()`, nobody would claim that JavaScript had closures.
 It shouldn't be different for PHP.

+### References

 PHP *does* have references, and binding a reference to an anonymous function is kinda, sorta like a closure.
 But that's still just partial function evaluation, but where that argument is a reference, itself still passed by value.

+Here's how to tell these reference captures aren't actually closures:
+They work equally well for global variables as local variables.
+So it's still not *closing over* a lexical environment, just binding a reference to a parameter.

 ### Emacs Lisp partial function application